0ddfactory/0ddfactory-mastodon-ui/README.md

 DONE:
 * Change color scheme to match neutral Material You colors.
 * Switch navigation and compose columns back to default mastodon order as this is not meant to replicate twitter.
-* Change mastodon branding icon to generic greeting above nav panel.
+* Change mastodon branding icon to generic greeting above nav panel and hid generic server message above banner.
 * Change user icons to be squircle shaped like the mastodon mobile app
 * Disabled flex grow for compositional panel to avoid timeline uncentering
+*
 TODO:
 * potential color improvements
 * multi-column ui changes